• Recruitment Solutions

 Virtual Interviews Are Now the Standard

-While companies were busy transitioning to remote work over the past year, many hiring managers and recruiters still needed to source and fill critical roles.
-Hosting interviews over video conferencing platforms like Zoom and Microsoft Teams became the new normal for most recruiters and hiring managers.
+As companies transitioned to remote work over the past year, recruiters and hiring managers still faced pressure to fill critical roles.
+Video conferencing platforms like Zoom and Microsoft Teams quickly became the primary way to connect with candidates — and for many organizations, the new normal.

 Adjusting the Definition of A "Qualified/Experienced Candidate."